![]() |

 Section 2765.335 Procedural Requirements And Right Of Appeal

-a) Pursuant to Section 701 of the Act, whenever the Claims Adjudicator decides that an employer is the "last employer" of an individual (employer subject to benefit charges or payments in lieu of contributions) as provided in this Subpart, he shall promptly notify the employer of this decision.
-With respect to benefit years beginning on or after January 1, 1993, such decision shall apply to the week beginning with the effective date of the claim and each week thereafter until the claims adjudicator finds that the individual is no longer unemployed.
+a) Whenever, pursuant to Section 701 of the Act, the claims adjudicator decides that an employer is the "last employer" of an individual (employer subject to benefit charges or payments in lieu of contributions) as provided in this Subpart, or, pursuant to Section 706 of the Act, decides that charges must be assessed against the employer pursuant to Section 2765.336 for benefits for which a claimant was ultimately determined to be ineligible, the claims adjudicator shall promptly notify the employer of this decision.
+A decision that an employer is the "last employer" of an individual shall apply to the week beginning with the effective date of the claim and each week thereafter until the claims adjudicator finds that the individual is no longer unemployed.

-b) If the employer disagrees with the decision of the claims adjudicator that he is the "last employer," the employer must file a written request for reconsideration of this decision within 10 days of the date of mailing of the decision.
+b) If the employer disagrees with the decision of the claims adjudicator that it is the "last employer", or that charges must be assessed against the employer pursuant to Section 2765.336, the employer must file a written request for reconsideration of this decision within 10 days after the date of mailing of the decision.

 d) After reviewing the allegations of the employer and any other relevant facts in the record, the claims adjudicator shall issue a reconsidered decision.
-If the employer disagrees with the reconsidered decision of the claims adjudicator that he is the chargeable employer, the employer must file a written appeal of this reconsidered decision within 30 days of the date of mailing of the reconsidered decision or that reconsidered decision will become final.
+If the employer disagrees with the reconsidered decision of the claims adjudicator, the employer must file a written appeal of the reconsidered decision within 30 days after the date of mailing of the reconsidered decision or the reconsidered decision will become final.

 g) Appeals of decisions under this Section shall be filed with the local office where the original decision was made.